 How do rip currents form?

 Rip currents form when waves break near the shoreline, piling up water between the breaking waves and the beach.
 One of the ways this water returns to the sea is to form a rip current, a narrow stream of water moving swiftly away from shore, often perpendicular to the shoreline.

 How big are rip currents?

 Rip currents can be as narrow as 10 – 20 feet in width though they may be up to 10 times wider.
 The length of a rip current also varies.
-Rip currents begin to slow down as they move off shore, beyond the breaking waves, but sometime extend for hundreds of feet beyond the surf line.
+Rip currents begin to slow down as they move offshore, beyond the breaking waves, but sometimes extend for hundreds of feet beyond the surf line.

 How fast are rip currents?

 Rip current speeds can vary.
 Sometimes they are too slow to be considered dangerous.
 However, under certain wave, tide and beach shape conditions, the speeds can quickly turn dangerous.
 Rip currents have been measured to exceed 8 km per hour, slower than you can run but faster than an Olympic swimmer can swim.